Skip to main content

 em.findOneOrFail()

-So far we used em.findOne() which can return null if the entity is not found in the database.
+So far you used em.findOne() which can return null if the entity is not found in the database.
 This results in extensive usage of the non-null assertion operator in TypeScript, which can get messy.
 A better solution is to use em.findOneOrFail(), which always returns the entity or throws an error, namely an instance of NotFoundError provided by the ORM.

 // clear the context to simulate fresh request